10 Things Embalmers CAN Fix

 Trigger Warning: This post contains descriptive language about suicide. it also contains topics that might cause a loss of appetite for foods such as spaghetti or sushi.

 One.
 WEIGHT LOSS.
 You’ve tried for 50 years to lose weight, you finally got it off, but your terminal cancer took this weight loss thing a little too far, and it took your life too.
 Embalmers can’t give you your life back, but we can put some pounds back on.
 By adding large volumes of embalming fluid and using restricted drainage, we can give you back some weight back AND with some restorative art magic, we can make your weight look healthy.
 It’s cases like this that embalmers can prove their worth.
-I don’t believe in embalming religiously like many funeral directors do, but when a family says, with tears rolling down their cheeks, “Mom hasn’t looked this good for a year” you know you’re doing something right.
+I don’t believe in embalming is for every body — like many funeral directors do — but when a family says, with tears rolling down their cheeks, “Mom hasn’t looked this good for a year” you know you’re doing something right.

 Nine.
 JAUNDICE.
 Word of the day is “Bilirubin.”
 Bilirubin is a yellow waste product that is usually filtered out by our liver.
 When the liver starts to fail, bilirubin flows freely throughout the body causing us to turn an ugly yellow.
 Embalmers can fix yellow (although we can’t always fix the green caused by biliverdin) with our magical jaundice juice that we pump as a co-injection through your arteries.